vucript-ts/vucript/readme.md

 ## We need your help!

 Vucript is still in development and incomplete!
-We need your contribution to make Vucript better project.
-Please feel free to mention [@tomu_1576](https://twitter.com/tomu_1576) on Twitter if you need any help about contibution!
+We need your contribution to make Vucript a better project.
+Please feel free to mention [@tomu_1576](https://twitter.com/tomu_1576) on Twitter if you need any help about contribution!